 A. No, the scholarship is for education purposes: private school tuition, homeschool special education costs, and related education services costs.
 “Special education” is defined in state law and “related services” is defined in federal law.

 A. Not necessarily.
-Private schools are not required to provide a “free and appropriate education” for children with disabilities the way that public schools are required to do.
+Private schools are not required to provide a “free and viagra australia no prescription appropriate education” for children with disabilities the best prices on cialis way that public schools are required to do.
 Your child’s Individualized Education Program (IEP), covering special education and related services needs, is a legal document in the public school, and the school is required to follow it.
 If your child is in a private school, your child may have a personalized education plan or a similar document outlining their needs, but it is a guideline for the school.
 Private schools are not required to provide the same things as the public schools do; in some cases they may not be able to do so without additional tuition fees.

 For this reason, the Autism Society of North Carolina urges parents to lowest prices viagra carefully select the private school.
 Be sure to explain all your child’s needs and behaviors to make sure the school is ready to provide them with the supports to be successful.
-Ask that the generic viagra with free shipping school use the child’s IEP as a guide, and add any additional supports that you think will be needed.
+Ask that the school use the generic viagra with free shipping child’s IEP as a guide, and add any additional supports that you think will be needed.
 Ask that a personalized education plan be used to document strengths and needs similar to the IEP.
-The NC Division of buying levitra in mexico Non-Public Instruction has information on private schools, including frequently asked questions and a guide to selecting a nonpublic school.
+The NC Division of Non-Public Instruction has information on private schools, including frequently asked questions and a guide to selecting a nonpublic school.

 Q. Can I get this scholarship if my child is already in a private school or being homeschooled?